AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/experience-builder/overview.md

 Experience Builder can be used for various learning scenarios involving internal employees and external users.

 * **Role-based training portals**: Organizations with specific departmental training needs, such as a financial firm with separate Sales and Customer Success teams, can create dedicated learning pages for each group to ensure the content is highly relevant.
 * **Event-specific learning pages**: You can create temporary, specialized pages for corporate events like a Tech Summit or a Sales Kick Off.
-These pages can feature session information, speaker lists, and an Events calendar widget, and can be targeted only to the relevant team for a specific duration before reverting to the standard portal experience.
+These pages can feature session information, speaker lists, and an Events Calendar Widget, and can be targeted only to the relevant team for a specific duration before reverting to the standard portal experience.
 * **Customer academies**: Experience Builder allows agencies to build customer-facing academies that reflect their brand identity, achieving a custom experience without the time and cost associated with a headless build.